fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_managedswitch.html.markdown

 * `owner_vdom` - VDOM which owner of port belongs to.
 * `staged_image_version` - Staged image version for FortiSwitch.
 * `delayed_restart_trigger` - Delayed restart triggered for this FortiSwitch.
 * `ports` - Managed-switch port list.
+The structure of `ports` block is documented below.
 * `stp_settings` - Configuration method to edit Spanning Tree Protocol (STP) settings used to prevent bridge loops.
+The structure of `stp_settings` block is documented below.
 * `switch_stp_settings` - Configure spanning tree protocol (STP).
+The structure of `switch_stp_settings` block is documented below.
 * `switch_log` - Configuration method to edit FortiSwitch logging settings (logs are transferred to and inserted into the FortiGate event log).
+The structure of `switch_log` block is documented below.
 * `storm_control` - Configuration method to edit FortiSwitch storm control for measuring traffic activity using data rates to prevent traffic disruption.
+The structure of `storm_control` block is documented below.
 * `mirror` - Configuration method to edit FortiSwitch packet mirror.
+The structure of `mirror` block is documented below.
 * `static_mac` - Configuration method to edit FortiSwitch Static and Sticky MAC.
+The structure of `static_mac` block is documented below.
 * `custom_command` - Configuration method to edit FortiSwitch commands to be pushed to this FortiSwitch device upon rebooting the FortiGate switch controller or the FortiSwitch.
+The structure of `custom_command` block is documented below.
 * `igmp_snooping` - Configure FortiSwitch IGMP snooping global settings.
+The structure of `igmp_snooping` block is documented below.
 * `n802_1X_settings` - Configuration method to edit FortiSwitch 802.1X global settings.
+The structure of `n802_1X_settings` block is documented below.

 The `ports` block supports: